Elippsis007/football_shelf_m3/README.md

 -   Tutor support at Code Institute for their support.

--   I'd like to thank my girlfriend, mates and family for testing the website on their devices and for suggesting changes and bugs.
+-   I'd like to thank my mates and family for testing the website on their devices and for suggesting changes and bugs.

 ## References